Chefs Notes

 To temper or tempering is the process of slowly adding a hot liquid to a cooler liquid to slowly increase the temperature.
 The process is generally used with items containing a high portion of egg or an item that may curdle.
 The idea is that by gradually increasing the temperature of the potentially volatile item it is less likely to curdle.

-This process is used for lots of recipes but is best illustrated when making a chocolate mousse.
-Egg yolk and sugar is beaten together while chocolate is melted with rum and espresso.
+This process is used for many recipes but is best illustrated when making a chocolate mousse.
+Egg yolk and sugar are beaten together while chocolate is melted with rum and espresso.
 The chocolate mixture is considerably hotter than the egg yolk mixture.
-Because of this temperature difference adding all the chocolate at once would solidify the egg yolk leaving little bits of cooked egg yolk in the mousse.
-Instead, if the hot chocolate is whisked into the egg yolk in a slow steady stream the temperature will gradually increase, and the egg yolk won't cook in the same way.
-What could have been a lumpy gross mess is instead smooth and delicious.
+Because of this temperature difference, adding all the chocolate at once would solidify the egg yolk, leaving little bits of cooked egg yolk in the mousse.
+Instead, if the hot chocolate is whisked into the egg yolk in a slow steady stream, the temperature will gradually increase, and the egg yolk will not cook in the same way.
+What could have been a lumpy mess is instead smooth and delicious.

 Tempering has a second meaning and is used to refer to chocolate that has been tempered in order to have it set firm, shiny, and with a nice cracking sound when broken.
 This is done by melting chocolate at one temperature, adding unmelted chocolate to lower the temperature and then slightly raising the temperature.
 These temperature changes cause the cocoa butter in the chocolate to harden into a specific crystalline pattern.
 This pattern is what gives tempered chocolate its texture and appearance.